 Transfer Alliance Project (TAP)

-Since its founding in 1999, TAP has served over 7,000 students, and more than 80% of TAP participants who applied to UC Berkeley were admitted to Cal.
-TAP alumni thrive at UC Berkeley and have been admitted to graduate programs at Harvard, Yale, Brown, Stanford School of Medicine/Law School, Berkeley Law, University of Virginia School of Law, and Oxford, among others.
+Since its founding in 1999, TAP has served over 18,000 students and around 80% of TAP participants who applied to UC Berkeley were admitted to Cal.
+TAP alumni thrive at UC Berkeley and have been admitted to graduate programs at Harvard, Yale, Brown, Stanford School of Medicine/Law School, Berkeley Law, University of Virginia School of Law, Oxford, and others.

 Financed by a combination of private and public funds, all services are provided free of charge.